OpenMDAO/OpenMDAO/openmdao/docs/advanced_guide/derivs/partial_derivs_explicit.rst

 .. note::
     There are a few more options to :code:`declare_partials` that are worth taking a look at.
     There is support for when your derivatives are constant, and there is support for specifying derivatives in a sparse AIJ format.
-    The full details can be found in the :ref:`feature doc on specifying partials <feature_specify_partials>`.
+    The full details can be found in the documentation on :ref:`specifying partials <feature_specify_partials>`.

 After you declare the nonzero partial derivatives, you need to implement the :code:`compute_partials` method to perform the actual derivative computations.